 Our first step is making the fluffy, tender pumpkin cake.

-• Now move to a stand mixer, and using the whisk attachment, add the eggs and sugar and whisk them for 1 minute until they are blended and thick.
+- Wet Ingredients: Add the eggs and sugar to the bowl of a stand mixer and using the whisk attachment, combine them for 1 minute until they are blended and thick.
 Add the vanilla and pumpkin puree and whisk again until everything just comes together.

 Bake and Roll the Pumpkin Cake

-• Bake the cake for 13-15 minutes.
+- Bake: Bake the cake for 13-15 minutes.
 The cake should spring back when you touch it.
+Be sure to NOT overbake it!

 Make the Cream Cheese Filling